ironfish/oreilly-reactive-architecture-old/exercise_019_Remoting/README.md

 - Split configuration file into two separate files:
     - `guest.conf` used in `GuestApp` when creating the actor system
     - `coffeehouse.conf` used by `CoffeeHouseApp` when creating the actor system

+- Use the `run` command to boot the `CoffeeHouseApp` and open another terminal window and...
+- Use the `run` command to boot the `GuestApp` and verify everything works as expected.
+    - create a couple of guests and verify that the system works as expected

+- Notice that there is output from two JVMs!